-Roofing including roof space

-Repair category 2

-Notes There is general weathering and some moss accumulation noted to the roof tiles.
+Roofing including roof space Repair category 2 Notes Slate and flat sections of roofing can be troublesome and will require a higher degree of monitoring/maintenance, and eventual renewal.
+This should be fully appreciated.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is evidence of wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
+There is a small wasp or similar nest evident within a roof space area.